tangzyer/zytang/_pages/about.md

 ======
 **On the Exploration in Load-Balancing with Unknown Service Rates**
 Yifei Huang, Zhiyuan Tang, Weina Wang (alphabetical order)
-Submitted to ACM SIGMETRICS 2023
+Submitted to ACM SIGMETRICS 2023.

 **Classification with Set-Valued Labels**
 with Ganghua Wang and Jie Ding
-In progress
+In progress.

 Miscellaneous
 ======